michaelliangau/ai/README.md

-# Deep Learning
+# AI

-Monorepo for all deep learning related code intended purely for educational and experimental purposes.
+Monorepo for all AI/deep learning related code intended purely for educational and experimental purposes.

 ## Projects